JJcookiee/Column-ed/README.md

 sql local host notes:
 - xampp doesn't seem to use the css or external files(like the pfp png's) but you can still test the php.
 Use the live server extension to see css changes
-- When files are uploaded to the free host website the config.php file will be changed, this will be done by jacob and will have no affect on your work
+- When files are uploaded to the free host website the config.php file will be changed, this will be done by jacob and will have no affect on your work website sql notes
+-my user doesnt have permission to add triggers, i also can't grant myself that permission in the console, therefore migration 2 and 3 are useless. yippie